Top 10 DAST tools in 2026: APIs, CI/CD & business logic

 What helps reduce false positives in DAST scanning? +

-Too many false positives waste time.
-While most tools apply severity levels, Escape uses AI to score findings based on exploitability and business risk.
-This helps teams focus on real issues, not noise especially important in CI/CD environments.
+False positives waste time.
+Most tools apply severity levels.
+Escape uses AI to score findings based on exploitability and business risk.
+Teams focus on real security issues instead of noise.
+Industry leaders achieve under 5% false positive rates through proof-based scanning.

 💡 Want to discover more about DAST?
 Check out the following links: